segulaglobal/IPGGhana/src/content/articles/2025-05-short-term-fix-long-term-risk-ghanas-2025-debt-path-demands-urgent-rethink.md

 by ensuring that Ghana’s debt remains sustainable going forward.
 Every borrowing decision should be vetted against the question: Does this keep us on a sustainable path, or put our future at risk?

 Africa Policy Lens stands ready to support and advise on this journey toward debt sustainability.
 We will continue to monitor Ghana’s public debt trajectory and advocate for policies that balance the country’s development financing needs with the imperative of maintaining economic stability.
 Ghana’s story in early 2025 is one of fragile recovery – wise debt management will determine whether this recovery strengthens into lasting prosperity or falters under renewed financial stress.
-We are hopeful that, with prudent actions as outlined above, Ghana will choose the path of longterm fiscal health and avoid the perils of excessive debt.
+We are hopeful that, with prudent actions as outlined above, Ghana will choose the path of long-term fiscal health and avoid the perils of excessive debt.
 APL’s message to the government is clear: borrow wisely, manage debt responsibly, and safeguard Ghana’s economic future.